jupyterlite/jupyterlite/docs/migration.md

 Support for Python 3.8 has been dropped. `jupyterlite-core` now requires Python 3.9 or higher.

+### API Changes

+#### `@jupyterlite/kernel`

+The `IKernel` interface now includes a `changed` signal which is emitted when a kernel is started or stopped.
+This should only affect extensions providing implementing that interface to provide a custom kernel manager for JupyterLite.

 ### Configuration

 The following configuration options were removed from the